 Also of interest is that Presto has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 17.76% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 26.78% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Presto is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

+Presto is a somewhat ethnically-diverse town.
 The people who call Presto home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Presto residents report their race to be White, followed by Asian.
-Important ancestries of people in Presto include German, Italian, Irish, Polish, and English.
+Important ancestries of people in Presto include Italian, German, Irish, Polish, and English.

 The most common language spoken in Presto is English.
 Other important languages spoken here include Slavic languages and German/Yiddish.